ajoh504/referenceguides/python.md

 #Backslash:
 \\
 ```

 ### 1.2 Raw strings

 Raw strings can be used to ignore escape characters.
 This is useful if you have a string with lots of backslash characters that need to be printed, such as a Windows file path.
-Use the r just before the string: r'\\MontyPC\C:\Windows\System32\cmd.exe'
+Use the r just before the string: `r'\\MontyPC\C:\Windows\System32\cmd.exe'`

 ### 1.3 String interpolation and f-strings

 Use the %s operator within a string to designate where to add new strings.
+Follow the string with the `%` symbol and a tuple of the data to be passed into the string.

 ```py
 var1 = 'bow'
 var2 = 'axe'